lebsral/strawberry-r-via-spelling/docs/templates.md

   - dash (`c-o-i-n-s`)
   - ellipsis (`c...o...i...n...s`)
   - arrow (`c->o->i->n->s`)
-- For commas, the separator is `, ` (comma and single space).
+- For commas, the separator is `,` (comma and single space).
 For other separators, no extra spaces are used.
 - No double or mixed separators are allowed.
 No run-together letters.
 - The separator style is recorded in the metadata for each example as `separator_style`.
 - All tokens are lowercased and filtered to only those present in `words_alpha.txt`.
 - The script enforces these rules and regeneration is always consistent with the latest code.

-### Example template output:
+### Example template output

 - Template: `The word '{word}' is spelled {letters}.`
 - Output: `The word 'coins' is spelled c, o, i, n, s.`

 ## Qwen3-4B Tokenizer Compatibility Audit (2024-06-12)

 ### Overview

 All template and example generation code has been audited and updated for compatibility with the Qwen3-4B tokenizer, using the English-only token subset.
 This ensures that all generated data, templates, and separators are valid for the model and do not include non-English or non-ASCII tokens.

 ### Key Changes

 - **TokenizerValidator** (`src/data/token_validator.py`):
   - Loads `english_tokens.json` (canonical English token list) or falls back to ASCII-only validation.
   - Provides methods to check separator, template, and example compatibility.